hazae41/hazae41/README.md

-🟢 = Maintained to latest standards
+🟢 = Highest standards, will reply quickly

-🟠 = Not maintained but still working fine
+🟠 = Working fine, will probably reply

-Not there = Use at your own risk
+Not there = Use at your own risk, won't reply

 ## Masterpieces